KostasValeckas/PyLongslit/docs/wavecalib.rst

 Lastly, the estimated tilts throughout the detector are used to perform a 2d tilt polynomial fit with the spatial order ``"ORDER_SPATIAL_TILT"`` and the spectral order ``"ORDER_SPECTRAL_TILT"``.
-The residuals are plottet along both the spatial and spectral direction for quality assesment:
+The residuals are plotted along both the spatial and spectral direction for quality assessment:

 .. image:: pictures/tilt_2d_fit_residual.png
     :width: 100%